-Marcus Tullius Cicero was a Roman orator, statesman and writer.
-He was born on the 6th January 106 BCE at either Arpinum or Sora, 70 miles south-east of Rome, in the Volscian mountains.
-His father was an affluent eques and the family was distantly related to Gaius Marius.
+Marcus Tullius Cicero was a Roman orator, statesman, and writer.
+He was born on 6 January 106 BCE at either Arpinum or Sora, 70 miles south-east of Rome, in the Volscian mountains.
+His father was an affluent eques, and the family was distantly related to Gaius Marius.
 He is not to be confused with his son (of the same name) or Quintus Tullius Cicero (his younger brother).
-Cicero died on the 7th December 43 BCE, trying to escape Rome by sea.
+Cicero died on 7 December 43 BCE, trying to escape Rome by sea.

 Between 66 and 63 BCE Cicero's political views became more conservative, especially in contrast to the social reforms being proposed by Julius Caesar, Gaius Antonius, and Catiline.
-Cicero's success is born by the fact that he received the consulship of 63-62 BCE, once again, at the minimum age (42) and that he was consul prior, the consul who had won by the most votes, and further to this, he was also a novus homo.
-It was during this time that Cicero successfully exposed the Catalinian revolution, and under the power of the Senatus Consultum Ultimum put to death the revolutionaries who had survived up until that point.
-This led to Marcus Cato calling Cicero pater patriase, ‘father of his country'.
+Cicero's success is born by the fact that he received the consulship of 63-62 BCE, once again, at the minimum age (42), and that he was consul prior, the consul who had won by the most votes, and further to this, he was also a novus homo.
+It was during this time that Cicero successfully exposed the Catilinian revolution, and under the power of the Senatus Consultum Ultimum put to death the revolutionaries who had survived up until that point.
+This led to Marcus Cato calling Cicero pater patriae, 'father of his country'.

-When the second triumvirate had come into action between Octavian, Lepidus and Antony, as a result of Cicero's propaganda against Antony in the form of his Philippics, Cicero's name was on the first list of people that Antony had put down for proscriptions.
-As Cicero tried to escape the inevitable he was caught by Antony's men and boldly accepted his execution.
-Both his hands and head were put on display on the Rostra in Rome; a grim ending to a brilliant man's life that emphasises the brutality of the politics at end of the Roman Republic.
+When the Second Triumvirate had come into action between Octavian, Lepidus, and Mark Antony, as a result of Cicero's propaganda against Antony in the form of his Philippics, Cicero's name was on the first list of people that Antony had put down for proscriptions.
+As Cicero tried to escape the inevitable, he was caught by Antony's men and boldly accepted his execution.
+Both his hands and head were put on display on the rostra in Rome; a grim ending to a brilliant man's life that emphasises the brutality of the politics at end of the Roman Republic.

 It is said that the rivalry between the two towns at one time became so keen that the matter had to be settled by a single combat on horseback between champions representing each of the towns.
 The knight of Arpino by his victory demonstrated conclusively that it was God's judgment that Cicero was a native of Arpinum and it was declared a heresy for anyone to believe otherwise.
 (Leon)